pedrodormits/Portfolio_AsteroidDoger/README.md

 ## Development Info

-- Developed on macOS using Flutter and Flame.
+- Developed on macOS using Flutter and Flame;
-- Designed for keyboard input (desktop web).
+- Designed for keyboard input (desktop web);
 - First-time using Flame, Flutter and Dart.